odds-get-evened/taber/README.md

 by Christopher Walsh

-## business plan for a self-sustaining smart data-center
+## business plan for a self-sustaining smart farm & data-center

 ### components